jarcities/CodeJeNN/readme.md

 1. From here, `cd` into `src` and carry on with the ***README.md*** file in there.

 ## Citation
-You may site this repo using `citation.cff` or PREFERABLY with the paper below.
 ```
 # WILL ADD SOON
 ```